CodePushGo/website/src/content/blog/en/how-delta-updates-reduce-payload-size.md

 ```

 **Failed Updates**
-Capgo makes it easy to roll back to a previous version with just one click:
+CodePushGo makes it easy to roll back to a previous version with just one click:

-> "One-click rollback to any previous version if needed" - Capgo [\[1\]](https://capgo.app/)
+> "One-click rollback to any previous version if needed" - CodePushGo [\[1\]](https://capgo.app/)

 **Network Issues**
 Network interruptions can disrupt updates, but these solutions help: